A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Experiments

 \minisection{Case study} We conduct a qualitative analysis to verify the impact of candidates on the final translation.
 We compare the output of GPT-4, used as the merging module, with \ours, which utilizes candidates for the ensemble process.
 In Table~\ref{tab:case study}, we provide two examples along with the source and target sentences, as well as the top-3 candidates.

-Through the first example, we can observe that \ours can appropriately translate homonyms within the context.
+In the first example, we observe that \ours appropriately translates homonyms in context.
 In Korean, ``자문'' has the meaning of both ``consultation'' and ``asking oneself''.
-Considering the context, the expression should be translated to convey the meaning of ``asking ourselves'', as also shown in the English translation.
+Considering the context, the expression should convey the meaning of ``asking ourselves'', as also shown in the English translation.
 However, GPT-4 mistranslated the source sentence, converting the phrase ``자문해왔습니다'' to ``abbiamo cercato consigli'' (``seeking consultation from others'').
-On the other hand, \ours accurately translates with the expression ``ci sono chiesti'' that means ``asking ourselves'', aligning well with the context by leveraging information from candidates.
+On the other hand, \ours accurately translates ``ci sono chiesti'', meaning ``asking ourselves'', aligning well with the context by leveraging information from candidates.

-In the second sample, GPT-4 translates the source sentence by translating the noun ``이슈'' into ``questioni''.
+In the second example, GPT-4 translates the source sentence by translating the noun ``이슈'' into ``questioni''.
 However, given the topic of discussing potential health risks, this translation does not fit well with the overall context.
 By contrast, the ensemble result of \ours, generated using the identical model, improves translation quality by using a more accurate expression ``problemi'', despite having access to the same pre-trained knowledge.
 Additionally, when more suitable expressions (e.g., ``ne vale la pena'') appear in candidates, \ours utilizes them to refine the final translation.